 The setup is simple.
-Carla Gugino's Jessie and her husband Gerald are on a weekend getaway to see if they can inject some much needed excitement into their stale marriage.
-However, a bedroom fantasy goes wrong and soon Gerald’s dead and Jessie—well, she’s handcuffed to the bed.
-Now Jessie has only one aim: to survive.
+Jessie (Carla Gugino) and her husband Gerald are on a weekend getaway to see if they can inject some much needed excitement into their stale marriage.
+However, a bedroom fantasy goes wrong and soon Gerald's dead and Jessie... well, she's handcuffed to the bed.
+Now Jessie's only aim is to survive.

 There are plenty of surprises in what might seem like a tame story and the film also features perhaps the most wince-inducing sequence in any Fantastic Fest film this year.
 But more than that, GERALD'S GAME features two towering, amazing performances.
-Carlo Gugino's performance is revelatory as not only Jessie but also the facets of Jessie’s personality that all appear in one form or another.
-Bruce Greenwood shows that he can do mean as well as the best of them with his take on Gerald.
-For a film relying so heavily on two performers, it’s a testament to Mike Flanagan’s talent that the pace never falters and you never lose interest in what’s going on.
+Carla Gugino is revelatory as not only Jessie, but also the facets of Jessie's personality that all appear in one form or another.
+As Gerald, Bruce Greenwood shows that he can do mean as well as the best of them.
+For a film relying so heavily on two performers, it's a testament to Mike Flanagan's talent that the pace never falters and you never lose interest in what's going on.

-This is a Stephen King story and there are, of course, plenty of surprises and developments that all work towards a beautiful finale that smartly builds upon the book’s ending.
-If you’re a fan of the book, you’re definitely in for a surprise.
-If you’re a fan of Flanagan, this is yet another notch on the talented director’s belt.
-And if you’re a fan of smart, subversive, character-based horror, you’re in for one hell of a ride!
+This is a Stephen King story and there are, of course, plenty of surprises and developments that all work towards a beautiful finale.
+If you're a fan of the book, you're definitely in for a surprise.
+If you're a fan of Flanagan, this is yet another notch on the talented director's belt.
+And if you're a fan of smart, subversive, character-based horror, you're in for one hell of a ride.
 (Evrim Ersoy)